Gustavo BanerTeam ColorCopiesUSA.com

 No Bleed: This next other picture does not bleed

 How to prepare a file so that it prints with bleed?

 Let's look at how modern documents are created.
 We'll look now at commercial printing.
-Color printing allows to reproduce the same scenarios that were described for family pictures.
+Color printing allows you to reproduce the same scenarios that were described for family pictures.